isaacward1/py-infostealer/README.md

 - To Hex, No delimiter
 - Escape Unicode Chars, Padding: 4, Encode all chars

 However, it should be noted that this is a very crude technique as encoded characters are immediately recognizable to skilled forensic analysts and can be easily undone with several decoding tools.
-That said, when used in tandem with other obfuscation techniques, encoding can slightly delay reverse engineering efforts.
+That said, when used in conjunction with other obfuscation techniques, encoding can slightly delay reverse engineering efforts.

 <br>